kelseyhightower/ingress-with-static-ip/README.md

 130.211.XX.XXX
 ```

-At this point you should be able to hit one of the nginx Pods via the `kubernetes-ingress` IP address.
-Store the `kubernetes-ingress` IP address in an env var:
+At this point you should be able to hit one of the `nginx` Pods via the `kubernetes-ingress` IP address.
+Store the `kubernetes-ingress` IP address in an environment variable:

 ```
 export INGRESS_IP_ADDRESS=$(gcloud compute addresses \